paul-jewell/docs/docs/projects/zig-a-zig-ah.md

 ### Zigbee2mqtt

-Zigbee2mqtt has support for CC2652R chip used on this board, for now you will need to flash a development version of the coordinator from [@Koenkk's firmware repository](https://github.com/Koenkk/Z-Stack-firmware/tree/develop).
+Zigbee2mqtt has support for CC2652R chip used on this board, for now still in development phase.
+Download the Z-Stack coordinator firmware from [@Koenkk's firmware repository](https://github.com/Koenkk/Z-Stack-firmware/tree/develop).

 As of writing, the latest development firmware available is: [CC26X2R1_20200417.zip](https://raw.githubusercontent.com/Koenkk/Z-Stack-firmware/develop/coordinator/Z-Stack_3.x.0/bin/CC26X2R1_20200417.zip).
 Download and extract this and follow the ["Flashing using BSL"](#flashing-using-bsl) instructions to burn this on your zzh.